-To identify such a component, we delve into the hidden optimization problem of OptEqs and observe that it can be decomposed into two distinct parts: the regularizer term for the output features and the feature extraction term.
-While the feature extraction term is crucial as it depends on the input and determines the patterns extracted from the input features, the exploration of the regularizer term has been largely overlooked, with linear kernel functions being the predominant choice for feature extraction.
-Thereby, we believe that the limitations of previous equilibrium models stem from their feature extraction parts, as linear kernels struggle to capture complex features effectively.
-Building upon these insights, we take a step forward by leveraging the widely adopted Gaussian kernel for feature extraction in the hidden optimization problem.
+To identify such a component, we delve into the hidden optimization problem of OptEqs and observe 46 that it can be decomposed into two distinct parts: the regularizer term for the output features and 47 the feature extraction term.
+While the feature extraction term is crucial as it depends on the input 48 and determines the patterns extracted from the input features, the exploration of the regularizer term 49 has been largely overlooked, with linear kernel functions being the predominant choice for feature 50 extraction.
+Thereby, we believe that the limitations of previous equilibrium models stem from their 51 feature extraction parts, as linear kernels struggle to capture complex features effectively.
+Building 52 upon these insights, we take a step forward by leveraging the widely adopted Gaussian kernel for 53 feature extraction in the hidden optimization problem.
+54

-Then by calculating the stationary condition for the above new hidden optimization problem, we propose our new type of OptEqs, the Gaussian kernels inspired equilibrium models (GEQ).
+Then by calculating the stationary condition for above new hidden optimization problem, we propose our new type of OptEqs, the Gaussian kernels inspired equilibrium models (GEQ).
 The model involves a new attentive module induced by its hidden optimization problem and enjoys much better performances on classification tasks even compared with deep models.
 Furthermore, we also prove that the new model's outputs are equivalent to the outputs for OptEqs with weight-tied "infinite wide" mappings.
 Therefore, an interesting finding is that our model can be regarded as a "double-infinite" model because the original OptEqs can be regarded as a weight-tied "infinite deep" model.
-Apart from the above findings, the utilization of Gaussian kernels also makes our proposed model enjoy better generalization abilities.
+Apart from the above findings, the utilization of Gaussian kernels also makes our proposed model enjoys tighter generalization bounds.
 Besides the generalization abilities, we also analyze the stability of our GEQ and find its stability is better on various inputs.
 We summarize our contributions as follows:

 - We first reformulate the OptEqs' hidden optimization problem with Gaussian kernels and propose a new equilibrium model called GEQ.
-It contains a new attention module induced by its hidden optimization problem and performs better on real-world datasets. - We find that our GEQ can be regarded as a weight-tied neural network with both infinite width and depth, and better generalization ability through our analysis.
-Empirical results also confirm the superiority of our GEQ. - We theoretically demonstrate the advantages of the stability of our GEQ compared with former OptEqs on various inputs.
+It contains a new attention module induced by its hidden optimization problem and performs better on real-world datasets. - We find that our GEQ can be regarded as a weight-tied neural network with both infinite width and depth, and the generalization bound for our GEQ is also tighter through our analysis.
+Empirical results also confirm the superiority of our GEQ. - We theoretically demonstrate the advantages on the stability of our GEQ compared with former OptEqs on various inputs.
 We also conduct experiments to validate such advantages.

-2 Related Works
+73 2 Related Works

-2.1 Implicit Models
+74 2.1 Implicit Models